ISHUKR41/SmartStudentHub/replit.md

 - **Frontend**: Built with React 18 and TypeScript, using Wouter for routing, React Hook Form with Zod for form handling, TanStack Query for server state management, and Vite for building.
 It follows role-based routing and atomic design principles.
 - **Backend**: A Node.js/Express server with TypeScript, implementing a RESTful API design, role-based access control, file upload handling with Multer, and session-based authentication using `express-session`.
 It follows the Repository pattern.
 - **Database**: PostgreSQL is used as the primary database, managed with Drizzle ORM for type-safe operations and migrations, hosted on Neon Database.
 It features a normalized schema with audit trails and session storage.
-- **Authentication**: Integrates Replit Auth using OpenID Connect (OIDC) and Passport.js, providing session management with PostgreSQL storage and role-based authorization for student, faculty, and admin roles.
-Automatic user provisioning is handled via Replit identity claims.
+- **Authentication**: Dual authentication system supporting both Firebase Authentication and Replit Auth.
+Firebase Auth (primary) provides email/password authentication with email verification, professional signin/signup pages with glassmorphism design, and optional Firestore integration.
+Replit Auth (legacy) uses OpenID Connect (OIDC) and Passport.js.
+Both systems support session management and role-based authorization for student, faculty, and admin roles.
 - **File Management**: Supports local file system storage for document uploads, with validation for PDF, JPG, and PNG formats, file size limitations, and secure serving with path traversal protection.
 - **State Management**: Frontend state is managed using React Query for server state, React Hook Form for form state, React Context for authentication, and local component state for UI interactions.
 - **Deployment**: Configured for Replit, using Vite for frontend development and esbuild for server compilation, with environment variable management.